-- the NOx emission is somewhat lower than in diesel mode. - the vehicle emits a lot of methane, see the next conclusion. - the total CO2 emission is 15 to 40% higher than in diesel mode, taking account of a global warming potential of methane of 25.
+- the vehicle emits a lot of methane, see the next conclusion. - the total CO2 equivalent emission (Tank-To-Wheel) is 15 to 40% higher than in diesel mode, taking account of a global warming potential of methane of 25. - the NOx emission is somewhat lower than in diesel mode.

-The work is followed up by measurements on a technically more advanced system to investigate how such a system is able to perform.
+The work is followed up by measurements on a technically more advanced system to investigate how such a system is able to perform on emissions.